Macrometacorp/docs/docs/akamai/manage-integrations.md

 ## Akamai account details explanation

-These 4 parameters are credentials for Akamai API:
+These four parameters are credentials for the Akamai API:

 - **Access Token**
 - **Base URL**